PrismaPhonic/Learn-Rust/Chapter-17/README.md

 FYI, I think [this explanation](http://gradebot.org/doc/ipur/traitobject.html) of trait objects is far clearer.

-Let's get something out of the way.
-The Rust Language Book claims that _trait objects_ are called objects because they behave much more like objects in OOP languages than anything else in Rust.
-I call bullshit on this as someone who's written in a lot of object oriented langauages - they really should have **not** called it _trait objects_ which is an unbelievably confusing name.
-Let's get into it.

 Remember when we learned about generics?
 The Rust compiler will take those generics, look at our code during compilation time and re-write it so we have a bunch of versions of our methods for all the given types we will be using.
 It